sinix-dev/scaffe.js/README.md

 - `starts with _`: this file will be evaluated as an ejs file <br>
 - `doesn't starts with _`: this type of files will be copied as it is to the output directory.

-So we can uses variables in our template files in [ejs](https://ejs.co/) format.
+So we can use variables in our template files in [ejs](https://ejs.co/) format.

 **A use case,**